316 Reading Teacher Certification/MA Language and Literacy

 The program is designed for teachers who want to extend their professional knowledge base about literacy, refine their teaching skills, and become master literacy educators.

 Students begin in the 316 Reading Teacher Certification Program (20 Credits).
 The coursework for the Reading Teacher certification is intended to prepare teachers to provide focused and intensive instruction for small groups of children, especially those who struggle with literacy development in grades K-12.
-Teachers can immediately apply the knowledge and skills gained from their coursework to their present classroom situations, and will participate in a culminating field experience at the end of their 316 coursework.
+Teachers can immediately apply the knowledge and skills gained from theircoursework to their present classroom situations, and will participate in a culminating field experience at the end of their 316 coursework.

-Standards from the International Reading Association, the Council for Exceptional Children, the National Council for the Accreditation of Teacher Education, the Wisconsin Department of Public Instruction and the Mission Statement of Stritch and the College of Education and Leadership guide the curriculum and instruction for the department.
+Standards from the International Reading Association, Common Core, the Wisconsin Department of Public Instruction and the Mission Statement of Stritch and the College of Education and Leadership guide the curriculum and instruction for the department.